CouncilofLorien/counciloflorien.github.io/docs/cards/S/scimitars-of-steel.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > Playable only if you have a Nazgul permanent-event in play.
 Discard the Nazgul when this card is brought into play.
 All Orc, Troll, and Man attacks receive +1 prowess. <br>_"Day drew on.
 The goblins gathered again in the valley.
-There a host of Wargs came ravening and with them came the bodyguard of Bolg, goblins of huge size with scimitars of steel."_{: .fs-3 } ***---&#65279;Hob***{: .fs-3 }
+There a host of Wargs came ravening and with them came the bodyguard of Bolg, goblins of huge size with scimitars of steel."_ ***---&#65279;Hob***
 >